MicrosoftDocs/azure-reference-other/includes/studio-ui-applies-label.md

 > [!Note]
 > **Applies to**:   Machine Learning Studio (classic)
 >
 > This content pertains only to Studio (classic).
-Similar drag and drop modules have been added to the designer interface in Machine Learning.
+Similar drag and drop modules have been added to Azure Machine Learning: designer (preview).
 Learn more in [this article comparing the two versions](https://docs.microsoft.com/azure/machine-learning/studio/what-is-ml-studio#compare).